Candy corn bratwurst? Illinois butcher regularly sells out - NewsBreak

 The gummy bear brats were on the Schubert’s menu before Kossina took over.
 They had been specially made for a customer in Chicago who would order them from the previous owner.
 But Kossina continued to fill that order, and soon began selling it to new customers, as well.

 “The gummy bear actually melts throughout the bratwurst,” Kossina said.
-“We probably make 600 to 700 pounds a year.”Nashville passes first regulations for transportainment vehicles
+“We probably make 600 to 700 pounds a year.”Kernels of truth: Where do people eat the most candy corn?
+These states, according to Brach’s

 Schubert’s actually began selling the brats to regular customers over five years ago, although Kossina had to get U.S. Department of Agriculture approval before Schubert’s could make the gummy bear brats in bulk.